EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Certain processes require proof of authority from a representative who has signatory rights such as the CEO.
 While this is currently done manually by presenting signed sheets of paper, we want to automate the process and increase the level of security.

-A user of the Organisation Wallet can delegate his authority or parts of it to another user of the wallet by issuing a power of attorney credential (POA Credential).
-The POA Credential needs to contain claims defining the delegate rights, the DID of the receiver of the rights and a chain of credentials to establish trust.
-The trust anchor of the chain has to be a Natural Person Credential of a user with signatures rights.
-The Organisation Credential issued by the EAA-Provider proves the signature rights of the user acting as trust anchor.
+A user of the Organisation Wallet can delegate his authority or parts of it to another user of the wallet by issuing a Power of Attorney Credential (PoA Credential).
+The PoA Credential needs to contain claims defining the delegate rights, the DID of the delegatee and a chain of credentials to establish trust.
+The trust chain terminates with the Organisational credential issued by the EAA Provider asserting the signatory rights.
-By presenting the Organisation Credential and the POA Credentials to the verifier, the user of the wallet can prove that he or she is authorized.
+By presenting the Organisation Credential and the PoA Credentials to the verifier, the user of the wallet can prove that he or she is authorized.
-The credentials are automatically verifiable, streamlining the authorisation process.
+The credentials are verifiable without requiring human interaction, streamlining the authorisation process.

 ## 6.2 Prerequisite

-* The delegating user has been added to the Organisation Wallet and has got assigned a DID.
+* The delegator has been added to the Organisation Wallet and has received a DID.
-* The delegating user needs to have the required signatory rights or a POA Credential with the required rights.
+* The delegator has the required signatory rights or a PoA Credential with the required rights.
-* The user to be authorized has been added to the Organisation Wallet and has got assigned a DID.
+* The delegatee has been added to the Organisation Wallet and has received a DID.

 ## 6.3 Workflow